My headscarf represents where I come from: Malala Yousafzai for Vogue

 Malala, a Pashtun girl from Pakistan Swat Valley, got shot in the face by the Taliban when she was just 15 for refusing to waive off her right to education and has since resided in Birmingham where she was airlifted for treatment after the assassination attempt.

-Talking about her roots and the headscarf that is a fixture of her image, Malala Yousafzai shared that it is about more than just being Muslim for her.
-“It’s a cultural symbol for us Pashtuns, so it represents where I come from.”
+Talking about her roots and the headscarf that is a fixture of her image, Malala Yousafzai shared that “it’s a cultural symbol for us Pashtuns, so it represents where I come from.”

 “Muslim girls or Pashtun girls or Pakistani girls, when we follow our traditional dress, we’re considered to be oppressed, or voiceless, or living under patriarchy.
 I want to tell everyone that you can have your own voice within your culture, and you can have equality in your culture.”

-The June issue of British Vogue features more such details of Malala Yousafzai’s life and her struggle, much of which is misunderstood in her home country of Pakistan, a place she longs to visit but is denied due to security concerns.
+The July issue of British Vogue features more such details of Malala Yousafzai’s life and her struggle.

 The full article also includes testimonies from people like Obama’s and Apple CEO Tim Cook.
 “Malala Yousafzai has generated so much glowing praise over the last few years but here’s the thing: it’s all true.
 She’s truly extraordinary,” said Michelle Obama.